FaiLuReH3Ro/outliers-py/README.md

 * Connect to a sqlite3
 * Load the dataset into the database as a table
 * Find outliers in the compensation columns
 * Remove outliers for better visualizations
+* Store results in different tables in the database

 ## Tools Used